 If you are not sure whether the computer is off or in Hibernation, turn the computer on by pressing the power button.
 Then shut down the computer through the operating system.

-Removing the primary hard drive
+Removing the hard drive

-To remove the primary hard drive:
+To remove the hard drive for the EliteBook: